thegworld/gtx-browser/services/device/generic_sensor/README.md

 *   Sensor readings are only available for active documents whose origin is same origin-domain with the currently focused area document.

-The Chromium implementation also applies additional privacy measures (some of which are making their way back to the specification):
+The GTx Browser implementation also applies additional privacy measures (some of which are making their way back to the specification):

 *   **Frequency**: The maximum sampling frequency is